-• Need for supporting transparent rules of employment, stable jobs and mobility As far as measures in hiring, retention and promotion are concerned the respondents underline a need to assure that the criteria and processes of evaluation are always objective and transparent as well as long lasting.
-Equally important seems to be acting against precariousness of physicists, understood as insecurity and instability of work due to the dominant pattern of employment through multiply temporary contracts.
+Need for supporting transparent rules of employment, stable jobs and mobility

+As far as measures in hiring, retention and promotion are concerned the respondents underline a need to assure that the criteria and processes of evaluation are always objective and transparent as well as long lasting.
+Equally important seems to be acting against the precariousness of physics careers, understood as insecurity and instability of work due to the dominant pattern of employment through multiple temporary contracts.
 Facilitation of mobility is also seen as a vital task for institutions.

-• Insufficient knowledge of gender equality measures
+Insufficient knowledge of gender equality measures